VBFa-lian/Sudoku/README.md

 ## Instruction
 ### Performance Comparison
 1. Download the whole repository.
-2. Open your Jupyter Lab.
+2. Open the repository with Jupyter Lab.
 3. Run the `test.ipynb` file in your Jupyter Lab by pressing `Shift + Enter`.
 4. The plots will be generated and displayed.
 5. Look at the plot and compare the runtime of DLX and DFS.